List of 7th Heaven characters: The Riveras

 Carlos Rivera (Carlos Ponce) becomes Mary's husband in season eight after a guest appearance five seasons earlier in the episode "Here Comes Santa Claus".
 (While Jessica Biel was absent from the show, her character of Mary continues with the help of Carlos.)
 Mary and Carlos even have a son, Charles "Charlie" Miguel.
 Although Mary files for divorce from Carlos and even signs away custody of her son (in the two-part season nine finale), by the season ten finale they are back together and expecting twin girls, and Mary is graduating college.
 In the beginning of season 11, it is mentioned that Mary gave birth to her twins over the summer and is teaching at a high school and coaching a girls high school basketball team in New York, where she and Carlos live with their three children.

-Charles Miguel "Charlie" Rivera is Mary and Carlos's baby boy named after Carlos' & Mary's grandfathers who have died.
+Charles Miguel "Charlie" Rivera is Mary and Carlos's baby boy named after Carlos' and Mary's grandfathers who have died.